HarrisQ/harrisq.github.io/Publications.md

 Research Interests
 ---

 My current research focus is on the theoretical and applied aspects of forward Sufficient Dimension Reduction (SDR).
-I am developing estimation and inference procedures for linear and nonlinear forward SDR, with applications to prediction and classification of functional and high dimension data.
+I am developing estimation procedures for linear and nonlinear forward SDR, with applications to prediction and classification of functional and high dimension data.

 <!-- I have dabbled in applications of SDR for generating summary statistics in Approximate Bayesian Computations and Indirect Inference, and have explored how Optimal Transport may remedy violations of distributional assumptions for inverse SDR methods.